 Established February 20, 1879 with its county seat at Weiser.
 Named for George Washington, the first president of the United States.
 Donald MacKenzie was one of the first white men in the area in 1811.
 Settlers came in the 1860s after gold was discovered in the area.

-County Seat: Weiser Population: 10,198

-Business Hours: 8:30 am to 5:00 pm Area: 1,474 square miles
+County Seat: Weiser Population: 10,198 Address: 256 E. Court Area: 1,474 square miles